rubensa/docker-ubuntu-tini-desktop/README.md

 This way, the internal user UID an group GID are changed to the current host user:group launching the container and the existing files under his internal HOME directory that where owned by user and group are also updated to belong to the new UID:GID.

 Functions prepare_docker_dbus_host_sharing, prepare_docker_xdg_runtime_dir_host_sharing, prepare_docker_sound_host_sharing, prepare_docker_webcam_host_sharing, prepare_docker_gpu_host_sharing, prepare_docker_printer_host_sharing, prepare_docker_x11_host_sharing, prepare_docker_hostname_host_sharing, prepare_docker_fuse_sharing and prepare_docker_shared_memory_host_sharing allows sharing your host resources with the running container as GUI apps can interact with your host system as they where installed in the host.

+Function prepare_docker_in_docker allows use docker host daemon inside container (Docker in Docker).

 ## Connect